aristanetworks/aclabs/docs/quickstart.md

 When you're finished with the lab, simply close the codespace by exiting the browser window.
 By default, a GitHub Codespace is stopped after 45 minutes of idleness and deleted after 30 days of inactivity.

 ??? question "What if I forget about my lab? :scream:"
+    Don't worry!
+It won't run forever, at least not by default.

-    The `Default idle timeout` and `Default retention period` values can be modified under our [GitHub account's Codespaces settings](https://github.com/settings/codespaces).
+    The `Default idle timeout` and `Default retention period` values can be modified within [GitHub Codespaces Settings](https://github.com/settings/codespaces).

+    These parameters can be changed at any time, and should be defined with values that make the most sense for your usage patterns.

+    A general recommendation for these values is provided below:

+     - **Default idle timeout**: `30 Minutes`
+     - **Default retention period**: `1 Day`

 A list of all codespaces can be found in the [Codespaces section of GitHub](https://github.com/codespaces).
 From here, a codespace can be resumed, stopped, deleted, renamed, and more!